felipelobatodasilva/AWS-Postgres-Pentaho-S3/README.md

 Once you have set up your Pentaho Environment to be used, you'll need to create a transformation by following the step shown below:<br/>
 <img src="https://user-images.githubusercontent.com/69978184/139607565-b91f13dc-7df8-42ba-901a-ea4ee56678de.png" width="500" height="300"/>

-and then Click on the File Tab -> Database Connection:<br/>
+and then Click on the File Tab -> Database Connection<br/>
 <br/>
 <img src="https://user-images.githubusercontent.com/69978184/139607715-89606284-d841-47ae-98b2-da761ab54a26.png" width="500" height="300"/>

+As In our case, we're gonna use postgres as database, so We'll Select this one and fill it with its respective configuration fields that has been set up locally